Mark MacGregor: Conservative Central Office

 In 2002, MacGregor was named the new chief executive of the Conservative Central Office appointed by Iain Duncan Smith on becoming Party leader.
-In his psychometric evaluation, he was judged to have "a brilliant mind".
 One of his first actions as chief executive was to push through a £1 million budget cut to stabilise the party's poor finances.

 In his role, MacGregor was credited with drafting the speech for the then Chairman of the Conservative Party, Theresa May MP, which described the Tories as "the nasty party".
 Former front-bencher, John Bercow said MacGregor was "talented" and "extraordinarily imaginative" and had organised a successful 2002 Party conference.

 In a dispute over the leadership of Duncan-Smith, Tebbit called for MacGregor's dismissal as the party's chief executive in 2002.
 Tebbit branded MacGregor as "one of the spotty youths" who were trying to make the Tories more socially inclusive.
 Tebbit said: "I don't think he was a good chief executive...
 I think that he was not a good influence in Central Office."
 MacGregor was replaced by the former MP, Barry Legg.